Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 # Release notes

-## 1.0.1
+## 1.1.0
 - Species size box converted to numeric input from text input
-- Armor *proof properties converted to toggle buttons from numeric inputs
+- Armor resistances against specific damage types (blaster, flame, ..) are now automatically determined
-- Fixed table notes textareas not scaling properly
+- Fixed textareas not scaling properly with content
-- Fixed table notes textareas resize controls interfering with list edit buttons
+- Fixed textareas resize controls interfering with table edit buttons
 - Renamed "Goal +/-" roll query to "Additional Goal +/-" on action rolls, to indicate that this bonus/penalty applies on top of the one arleady listed in the table
-- Fixed README dead link in the sheet description
+- Added ability to order skills & states alphabetically for non-English translations
 - Removed unused translation keys
-- Added ability to order skills & states differently between translations (i.e. alphabetically)
+- Fixed README dead link in the sheet description

 ## 1.0.0
 - First publicly available version of the sheet